Human Body Facts

 It takes Dione about three Earth days to orbit Saturn.

-Dione is nearly the same distance from Saturn as is the Moon to Earth.
+Dione is nearly the same distance from Saturn as the moon is to Earth.

 The average temperature on Dione is -304 degrees Fahrenheit.